 Understanding the LED lights on your SPOT Messenger

-Rental package includes the unit, operating instruction sheet or a link to an online version, instructions for contact setups and location monitoring.
+Our rental package for the SPOT communicator includes the unit, operating instruction sheet or a link to an online version, instructions for contact setups and location monitoring.
 There are no service subscriptions or other additional fees you have to pay to fully utilize its features.

 Be sure to call us to ask any questions about this great peace-of-mind asset for your loved ones.
 Between April and October, supply is always tight, so be sure to order as early as possible to ensure availability.